deepfabric/elasticell/docs/user-guide/installation.md

 ## Installation
-Elasticell is consists of pd, cell and redis-proxy(optional).
+Elasticell is consists of pd, cell and proxy(optional).
 [More about Elasticell components](../architecture/concept.md)

 ### Configuration
 For example, we will install Elasticell cluster as below: